• The University of Western Australia (M431), 35 Stirling Highway,

 Biography

 Dr Nedkoff leads a research program focused on population-based studies measuring the burden of cardiovascular diseases, including coronary heart disease, stroke, peripheral arterial disease and atrial fibrillation.
 She has expertise in the use of multi-jurisdictional linked health data in cardiovascular epidemiological studies.
+She has published over 70 research articles on CVD and stroke epidemiology and surveillance.
 A focus of her research is age-and sex-specific trends in acute coronary syndromes, and development of robust methods and analytic approaches for using linked data in cardiovascular disease research.

 Research